abhirajkochale/Face_Mask_Detection_System/README.md

-# Face_Mask_Detection_System
-A real-time Face Mask Detection System using OpenCV and a CNN model.
-It detects faces via Haar Cascade and classifies them as with mask or without mask, drawing green or red bounding boxes accordingly.
-Useful for public spaces, workplaces, and automated mask compliance.
+# 😷 Face Mask Detection System

+## 📌 Objective
+Detect whether individuals are wearing masks in real-time using a webcam.

+## 🛠 Tech Stack
+- OpenCV
+- TensorFlow / Keras (CNN)
+- Haar Cascade Classifier
+- Streamlit (for UI)

+## 📖 Description
+This system captures live video feed from a webcam and detects faces using OpenCV’s Haar cascade.
+A trained Convolutional Neural Network (CNN) classifies whether the person is **wearing a mask** or **not wearing a mask**.

+- Green Bounding Box ✅ → With Mask
+- Red Bounding Box ❌ → Without Mask

+## 🚀 Features
+- Real-time face mask detection via webcam
+- Trained CNN on labeled dataset (Mask / No Mask)
+- Live feedback with bounding boxes
+- Optional: Alert notification if no mask detected
+- Streamlit app for interactive use

+## 📂 Project Structure